Design Space Exploration of DMA based Finer-Grain Compute Communication Overlap: : Design Space Heuristics

 While with our proposed design space (Section~\ref{sec:dse_dimensions}) a total of eight schedules are possible, we study four of these.
 This is because we observe that the inefficiency loss signatures of these missing schedules are strictly worse than the ones we study.
-As an example, with 2D schedules (M\textless K), where row-sharding is unfruitful, we cannot create \textit{hetero} or \textit{unfused} schedules which shard in row-dimension.
+For the three other 2D schedules (M\textless K), row-sharding is suboptimal.
+Thus, creating \textit{hetero} or \textit{unfused} schedules that shard in row-dimension would further degrade performance.
+Similarly, \texttt{uniform-unfused-1D} further shards \texttt{hetero-unfused-1D}, thereby increasing DIL while keeping CIL unchanged since the Scatter/Gather operations remain unchanged.